 Opioids are type of prescription medicine that treat serious pain.
 Morphine is an opioid that's sometimes prescribed to manage pain when other pain medicines, such as acetaminophen or ibuprofen, don’t work.
 Your child may get morphine through a vein (called intravenous or IV morphine) or by mouth as a pill or liquid.
 Morphine is safe to use in children, including newborn babies, for short amounts of time.

 The dose of morphine is based on your child’s age and weight.
 If your child is still having pain or has side effects after taking morphine, their healthcare provider may raise or lower the dose.
 Your child’s healthcare team will let you know if the dose needs to be changed.

-Current as of: May 22, 2019
+Current as of: February 18, 2021

-Author: Pharmacy Services, Alberta Health Services
+Author: Solutions for Kids in Pain, Alberta Health Services